I've Been Expecting You

-I've Been Expecting You is the second studio album by English recording artist Robbie Williams.
+I've Been Expecting You is the second studio album by the English singer Robbie Williams.
 It was released on 26 October 1998 through Chrysalis Records.
 The album spawned five singles, including lead single "Millennium", which became Williams' first UK number-one hit.

 A critical and major commercial success, it debuted at number one on the UK Albums Chart, marking Williams' second consecutive chart-topper, and has been certified 10× Platinum.

 Critical reception

 John Bush of AllMusic rated the album four stars out of five, and stated that the album is both a "studied" and "more mature, calculated album" than its predecessor Life Thru a Lens (1997) "from a pop star who's often gloried in being immature and spontaneous."
 He noted the album "may suffer from comparisons to its excellent predecessor, but it also finds Robbie Williams weathering the sophomore storm quite well."
 NME rated the album 8/10, saying "boy, what a record" and that Williams' "writing skills have improved enormously".
 The reviewer also noted the album's "impressive diversity" and concluded that "sure, Robbie's still more Michael Barrymore than Michael Stipe, and he'll never be 'cool' by that constipated, soul-crushingly snobbish James Lavelle definition.
 But he's a natural-born star and he wants you to love him.
 I've Been Expecting You provides 12 good reasons why you should."

+Retrospectively, Colin Larkin of The Encyclopedia of Popular Music considered I've Been Expecting You to continue Williams' "renaissance" and highlighted "No Regrets" as "one of Williams' finest songs to date", as well as praising "Strong" for being "wonderfully self-deprecating."
+The Rough Guide to Rock contributor Jane Holly writes that the album received "great critical acclaim" and was "another eclectic mix of songs and styles", with the singer's "no-nonsense lyrics" evident on "Strong" and "No Regrets".
+She also praised how Williams "emanates a new-found confidence" throughout the album.

+In 2011, I've Been Expecting You was ranked at number 223 in Q's readers poll of the "250 Best Albums of the Last 25 Years"; the magazine wrote that the record "dials down the cabaret to gratifying effect", and drew attention to its ubiquitous singles.